jge162/Action-Workflows/README.md

 ## Lastly use a `for` loop to run multiple instances.

-This way you can run one or multiple python scripts.
+This way you can run one, or multiple python scripts.

 ```yaml
      - run: |